TL;DR: The Quick Read

 Modern desktop devices possess powerful CPUs that can brute-force heavy JavaScript execution with ease.
 Mid-range mobile devices simply do not have that luxury.
 When multiple third-party scripts start executing simultaneously on a weaker mobile CPU, the mobile browser chokes.
 Tasks take longer to process, visual rendering stalls, and critical interactions freeze entirely.

 The founder thinks the store loads beautifully, while actual customers are abandoning their carts in frustration.
 This massive disparity in CPU processing power is precisely why your mobile CVR is half your desktop CVR.
+It is also one of the most common patterns we find when diagnosing why a Shopify store's conversion rate is low despite the founder being convinced the ads are at fault.
 The issue is rarely your UI design: it is third-party script overload silently destroying mobile responsiveness.

 The Execution Triage Framework